Market Models: Pure Competition, Monopolistic Competition, Oligopoly, and Pure Monopoly

 Pure Competition Is Best for the Consumer

-From the consumer point of view, pure competition is the best type of market, because it gives consumers the greatest consumer surplus.
+From the consumer point of view, pure competition is the best type of market, because it gives consumers the greatest consumer surplus and maximizes total surplus for the economy.
 From an economic standpoint, pure competition is also the easiest model to analyze, so this is the first market model that will be covered in depth.